 It’s official: the Pixel 6 is coming on 19 October

 How much will the Pixel 6 cost?

-Here’s the big question.
-Earlier Pixel phones sometimes seemed overpriced compared to other Android flagships, considering some of Google’s limitations and design choices, while the Pixel 5 opted to undercut rivals by using a weaker processor.
+For all that’s been revealed (both officially and unofficially), pricing remains the biggest question mark.
+Earlier Pixel phones sometimes seemed overpriced compared to other, more affordable Android flagships – especially considering some of Google’s limitations and design choices.
+Then the Pixel 5 opted to undercut rivals by way of a weaker processor.